 - Testifying before a committee on a bill

-The director of the Legacy Leadership program will place Legacy Leaders prior to the opening of the Maryland legislative session with government and nonprofit sector officials who serve as on-site mentors during the 90 day legislative session.
-The director will match Legacy Leaders with government and nonprofit sector officials who request Legacy Leaders.
+The director of the Legacy Leadership program will place Legacy Leaders prior to the opening of the Maryland legislative session with government officials who serve as on-site mentors during the 90 day legislative session.
+The director will match Legacy Leaders with government officials who request Legacy Leaders.

 Legacy Leaders may have the following responsibilities: